EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Domestic bias - absolute priority given to internal political issues
+Domestic bias—absolute priority to internal political matters

-Pro-democratic stability bias - implicit criticism of frequent leadership changes
+Pro-democratic stability bias—implicit criticism of frequent leadership changes

 Discover how another country covers this same story.